Quinoa Cakes with Poached Eggs

 Yield: 6Amount Per Serving: Calories: 318Total Fat: 16gCarbohydrates: 27gProtein: 17g

-This recipe was originally published in July 2016 and updated in November 2018.
+This recipe was originally published in July 2016 and updated in November 2018 with new photos and helpful tips.

 I love this recipe!
 I’ve made these quinoa cakes so many times and they are indeed SO freezer friendly.
 I like treating them like latkes and crumbling them in a salad, too!